Arch Linux Installation Guide with Full Root Encryption

 11.5 Additional Configuration

-Enhance your system with optional tools and settings.
+Enhance the system with optional tools and settings.

 - Enable automatic updates (optional):